tinythings/logjet/demo/remote-drain-tls/README.md

 - the appliance-side emitter stands in for `OA`
 - the remote-side `logjetd` runs in `bridge` mode
 - the replay connection between the two `logjetd` instances is protected with TLS
-- the remote-side collector mockup stands in for Vector
+- the remote-side collector mockup stands in for an OTel Collector

 This demo exercises all current replay/bridge TLS features: